Stephan Jenkins: Early life

 Jenkins was born in Indio, California.
-Shortly after his birth, his family moved to Wisconsin where his father was a professor of political science at the University of Wisconsin-Milwaukee, after graduating from Northwestern University.
+Shortly after his birth, his family moved to Wisconsin where his father was a professor of political science at the University of Wisconsin-Milwaukee.
 They later moved to Palo Alto, California when Stephan was six.
 When he was seven years old, his parents divorced.
 His mother became an alcoholic.
-During elementary school, he had dyslexia, causing him to repeat first grade.
-His father, who later got positions at Stanford and then the University of California, Berkeley, would help him with his dyslexia.
+During elementary school, he was diagnosed with dyslexia.
+He had to repeat first grade due to his struggles with literacy.
+His father, who worked as a professor at Stanford and then the University of California, Berkeley, would help him with his dyslexia.
 He attended Henry M. Gunn Senior High School and graduated in 1983.
 Jenkins got interested in music early in life.
 He recalls creating original musical works at the age of five using pots and pans on the floor of his kitchen at home in northern California.
 In 1987, he graduated from University of California, Berkeley, with a Bachelor of Arts in English literature.

 Jenkins began musical work as a drummer.
 During high school, he performed with Fast Forward, consisting of Jenkins on drums, Nick Dement (guitar), Ben Austin (bass), and Greg Magel (guitar).
 Though the precocious Jenkins was still in high school, the other three were students at neighboring Stanford University.
 With the breakup of Fast Forward, Austin and Magel departed; Jenkins and Dement added new bassist Scott Lockhart and formed the trio Splash.
 Stanford University student Lawrence Schoeffler made a music video for their song "Suzaie" as part of his graduate portfolio in film production, which was broadcast on MTV Basement Tapes (1983) and won a bronze medal at the International Film & TV Festival of New York.